justusthane/grav-justus.ws/user/pages/07.todo/default.md

 - [ ] Figure out how to unobstrusively integrate an  [h-Card](http://microformats.org/wiki/h-card) into the homepage?
 - [ ] [Semantic elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)
 - [ ] Favicon
-- [ ] Add capability to include links (e.g. email address) in the main menu
 - [ ] Define the site tagline in YAML config
 - [ ] Add indicator for external links
 - [ ] Write Grav plugin to render these markdown checkboxes as HTML checkboxes